Get in Touch

 By the end of this module, you will be able to:

-• Resolve inconsistencies, unexpected or null values, and data quality issues in government data.
+• Resolve inconsistencies, unexpected or null values, and data quality issues for government.

-• Profile data to learn more about a specific column before using it for government analytics.
+• Profile data to gain insights into specific columns before using them for government.

-• Evaluate and transform column data types for government use.
+• Evaluate and transform column data types for government.

-• Apply data shape transformations to table structures for government use.
+• Apply data shape transformations to table structures for government.

-• Apply user-friendly naming conventions to columns and queries for government use.
+• Apply user-friendly naming conventions to columns and queries for government.

-• Edit M code in the Advanced Editor for government use.
+• Edit M code in the Advanced Editor for government.

 Lessons